stuenico/reading-notes/Code102/class7.md

    *     This is all about how to assign an operation to a function.

 #### [Expressions and Operators](https://www.w3schools.com/js/js_operators.asp)
-   *       This site dicusses expressions and operators, which include assignment, comparison, arithmetic, bitwise, logical, and strings.
+   *       This site discusses expressions and operators, which include assignment, comparison, arithmetic, bitwise, logical, and strings.
 #### [Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions)
    *       This site describes how to write a function and then call it in the program.